 The indicator lamp goes off after driving several times.
 If the indicator lamp does not go off, contact your Toyota dealer as soon as possible.

 - Make sure the cap is tightened securely to prevent fuel spillage in case of an accident. - Use only a genuine Toyota fuel tank cap for replacement.
-It has a builtin check valve to reduce fuel tank vacuum.
+It is designed to regulate fuel tank pressure.